-The university does not have a formal LOA process.
-Students are considered either enrolled or not enrolled.
-Students who intend to take an LOA must initiate the withdrawal process in the Office of the Registrar.
-The withdrawal date used by Financial Aid for return in the Return of Title IV Aid calculation and the effective date used by Student Accounts for tuition refunds are based on the date of your notification to the Office of the Registrar.
-Additional policies govern requests made during the semester, and the timing of such will affect housing, financial aid, tuition charged, health insurance, and progress toward the degree.
+The University does not have a formal LOA process.
+Students are either enrolled or not enrolled.
+If a student requests an LOA and the Program approves it, the student must then initiate the withdrawal process in the Office of the Registrar.
+The date of notification to the Office of the Registrar determines the "withdrawal date" used by Financial Aid for return in the Return of Title IV Aid calculation and the "effective date" used by Student Accounts for tuition refunds.

+Additional policies govern requests made during the trimester, and the timing of such will affect housing, financial aid, tuition charged, health insurance, and progress toward the degree.
 Courses the student was registered for after the last day to drop appear on that student's transcript with the notation "W" but do not count in the units earned or in the calculation of the grade point average.

-An official withdrawal from the university is the termination of rights and privileges offered to currently enrolled students.
+An official withdrawal from the University is the termination of rights and privileges offered to currently enrolled students.